raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 $ sudo nano /etc/sysctl.conf
 ```

 * Here are the lines you’ll want to add at the end of your /etc/sysctl.conf file to make better use of zram.
-Save a exit
+Save and exit

 ```sh
 vm.vfs_cache_pressure=500